WHAT ARE THE MOST FAMOUS ISRAELI AND JEWISH FOODS?

 1. Take 100 grams of sesame seeds (grains should not be bitter) and 2 tbsp. refined oil (olive or sesame).

 2. Dry the sesame seeds in the oven or heat them in a pan (without adding oil) until golden brown.

 3. Cool sesame seeds, pour into a blender, and add oil in small portions.
 Beat the mixture until the consistency of thick sour cream.
 The resulting mixture can be stored in the refrigerator for up to 2 months.

 PITA - WHAT IS IT?

 Pita is a flat, round unleavened bread that is incredibly popular in the Mediterranean, Middle East, and especially Israel.
-Pita is one of the most ancient bread on earth.
+Pita is one of the most ancient sorts of bread on earth.
 The first mention of such bread can be found in the Old Testament.

 Middle Eastern pita (Arabic flatbread) A distinctive feature of pita, from other bread, is water vapor, which is formed under the influence of high temperature inside the cake, and during the baking process, separating one layer of the cake from another.
 As a result, a cavity is formed inside the flatbread, or as it is also called a "pocket", which is usually filled with hummus, falafel, meat, salads, vegetables, chocolate paste, and in general anything you like.

 Pita in Israel is truly a universal product and can be found in any store or catering establishment.
 The size of the cakes is rather small, the size of an average pitta is about 15-20 centimeters in diameter.
 It is loved by both children and adults and is taken with them everywhere to work, to school, to a picnic, or on an excursion.
 And what a wonderful "shawarma container" it turns out.
 At the same time, unlike Russians, Israelis practically do not use mayonnaise, replacing it with much more useful tahini and hummus.